 - Imaging in 3 orientations for precise tumour targeting and accurate identification of pathology

 - MR thermometry for real-time and continuous temperature feedback allowing the physician to see temperature changes in the tumour during treatment

 - Post treatment contrast imaging for precise treatment validation

 All of the above ensure safe and accurate MR guided Focused Ultrasound treatments.

-Imaging in 3 Orientations for Precise Tumor Targeting
+Imaging in 3 Orientations for Precise tumour Targeting

-High precision anatomical MR images in 3 orientations, showing the tumor and surrounding organs, are used to position the patient and to plan the treatment to ensure:
+High precision anatomical MR images in 3 orientations, showing the tumour and surrounding organs, are used to position the patient and to plan the treatment to ensure:

 - beam path visualization.